 The Village of Pocahontas is exposed to risks of loss from normal items typically applicable to all municipalities.
 These include liability, worker's injury, property damage and others too numerous to mention.
 To reduce the Village's risk of loss from damages and claims, the Village is a participant in the Illinois Municipal League Risk Management Association.
 For an annual contribution, the League provides insurance coverage for property and liability claims.
 The League has more than 600 Illinois Municipals in the pool and has not assessed additional contributions from the Village to cover excess claims for the last ten years.
-For the year ended March 31, 2020, the Village of Pocahontas incurred and paid one claim for \$4,762.
-There is no indication from the League or the Village that there are any claims either existing or implied that would result in an additional liability to the Village as of March 31, 2020.
+For the year ended March 31, 2022, the Village of Pocahontas has not incurred or paid a claim.
+There is no indication from the League or the Village that there are any claims either existing or implied that would result in an additional liability to the Village as of March 31, 2022.